 The children will be taught all of the spelling rules that are taken from the Year 4 and 5 curriculum.
 They will be taught the rule within school and then, in the following weeks homework, they will be given words based on these rules to learn.
 The children will then be tested on either Thursday or Friday, dependent upon when the homework has gone home.

 To supplement the spelling rules taken from the KLIPs assessment grids, we use a scheme called No Nonsense Spelling.

 Please click on the icon to read more about spellings.

 In Class 6, the children will receive homework every Monday.
-As part of their homework, the children will receive a piece of maths work, a piece of literacy work (either a book and some questions or a sheet based on GPS or Spelling objectives) and their spellings to practice.
+As part of their homework, the children will receive a piece of maths work, pages and a task from their reading book to read and complete and their spellings to practice.

 If the children have brought their homework in, on time and complete each week, they will be entered into a homework prize competition.

 If you have any concerns about your child's homework, please do not hesitate to contact school.